 Here are a few factors that your insurance provider will consider when determining your premium for a tool insurance policy:

-A contractor's tools and equipment policy is property coverage for newer items valued at $10,000 or less.
-It's designed for items that are stored offsite or that travel to job sites, such as hand tools, power tools, saws, etc. Generally, the cost of your policy depends on the value of the items that you wish to insure.
+A tools and equipment policy is property coverage for newer items valued at $10,000 or less.
+It's designed for items that are stored offsite or that travel to job sites, such as hand tools, power tools, saws, computer equipment, laptops, etc. Generally, the cost of your policy depends on the value of the items that you wish to insure, including rented equipment.

 Your coverage limit should match the value of the items you are insuring to guarantee you don’t end up paying for property damage out of pocket.
 Mobile items valued at more than $10,000, such as bulldozers, excavators, backhoes, and other heavy equipment, will require inland marine insurance coverage.

-Typically, contractor’s equipment insurance covers fires, vandalism, theft, and hail damage.
-Exclusions may include earthquakes, floods, equipment breakdown, and vehicle damage, which can be covered by commercial auto insurance.
+Typically, tools and equipment insurance covers fires, vandalism, theft, and hail damage.
+Exclusions may include wear and tear damage, earthquakes, floods, equipment breakdown, and vehicle damage.
+These exclusions can often be covered by commercial property insurance, auto insurance, and specific coverage endorsements.

 Insurance providers will assess how safe your items are when determining your premium.
 For example, office equipment stored at a secure offsite location will cost less to insure than employee tools stored at a construction project in an area of high crime.